The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Cougar Wellbeing Collective

-Hello everyone, my name is Moses Estrada, and I am a first-generation college student.
-I was born in Seattle Washington but currently live in the central part of Washington.
-My parents are of Nicaraguan descent and migrated here during the 80’s due to political tensions during that time.
+Hello, everyone!
+My name is Moses Estrada, and I am a first-generation college student.
+I was born in Seattle, but I currently live in the central part of Washington.
+My parents are of Nicaraguan descent and migrated here during the 80s due to political tensions during that time

-Some hobbies of mine are reading, writing, drawing, videogames, music, singing, guitar, chess and hiking and I love trying all diverse kinds of food from various cultures.
-I absolutely love chocolate and have even said “If you ever wanna show me a good time just give me some chocolate” I am a fun guy who see’s enjoyment in experiences and learning!
+Some hobbies of mine are reading, writing, drawing, playing videogames, listening to music, singing, playing guitar, chess, and hiking.
+I also love trying new and diverse foods from various cultures.
+I absolutely love chocolate and have even been known to say: “if you ever wanna show me a good time, just give me some chocolate!”
+I am a fun guy who finds enjoyment in new experiences and learning!

-I am currently involved in various research projects, as well as multiple organizations and the WSU student body government.
-My long-term goals are to obtain a PhD in clinical psychology as well as an MD in Neurosurgery.
-I’m very interested in how the mind connects to the chemistry, biology, physiology and anatomy of our bodies and hope to one day further and develop more advanced research and treatment methods that can tackle issues and ailments preceding things such as cancer, autism and/or even mental health conditions or physical problems like diabetes.
+I am currently involved in various research projects and multiple organizations, including the WSU student body government.
+My long-term goals are to obtain a PhD in clinical psychology and an MD in neurosurgery.
+I’m very interested in how the mid connects to the chemistry, biology, physiology, and anatomy of our bodies, and I hope to one day expand on existing research and help develop treatment methods to address things such as cancer, autism, mental health conditions, or physical problems like diabetes.

-Overall, it is a pleasure and privilege being here and I look forward to meeting every one of you.
-Go Cougs!
+It is a pleasure and a privilege to be here, and I look forward to meeting every one of you.

 Susana Naranjo-Pelayo

+I’m Susana Naranjo-Pelayo, but you can call me Susi if you want.
+I’m currently studying human development with a minor in psychology here at WSU Global Campus.
 I’m super passionate about helping people feel supported, connected, and a little less alone during all the chaos that comes with school, work, life changes, and just… existing in 2026.
-Whether that’s helping students find resources, interpreting, building community, or creating spaces where people can show up as themselves, that’s the kind of work I love most.
+Helping students find resources, interpreting, building community, and creating spaces where people can show up as themselves are the kinds of work I love most.

 In my spare time, I like doing nail art, translating, photography, listening to music, and pretending one more protein coffee will fix my life.

-I’m really excited to connect with all of you this year – whether you have questions, need support, want to join the LGBTQ+ club, or just want someone to talk to.
+I’m really excited to connect with all of you this year.
+Please feel free to reach out if you have questions, need support, are interested in joining the LGBTQ+ Club, or just want someone to talk to.
 Online college can feel isolating sometimes, so I hope we can help make WSU feel a little more like home for each other.
 Go Cougs!

 Trinity Kimmel